 vs. 56 and they went off to another village.

-vs. 57 As they traveled along they met a man on the road who said to them, “I will follow you wherever you go.”
+vs. 57 As they travelled along they met a man on the road who said to them, “I will follow you wherever you go.”

 vs. 58 Jesus answered, “Foxes have holes and the birds of the air have nests, but the Son of Man has nowhere to lay his head.”